joshblack07/UR-Cyber-Security-Capstone-3/Reports/Offensive_Report.md

 `nmap -sV 192.168.1.110`

+Step 2: Document all exposed ports and services.

 [nmap Port Scan results](https://github.com/joshblack07/UR-Cyber-Security-Capstone-3/blob/main/Resources/kali_nmap_Ports_Target1.PNG "nmap Port Scan results")

-Due to port 80 being open, we went directly to the website via port 80 (192.168.1.110:80) and discovered that Raven Security is a WordPress Commenter, giving us the clue to run the wordpress scan.
+Due to `port 80` being open, we went directly to the website via p`ort 80` `192.168.1.110:80` and discovered that Raven Security is a WordPress Commenter, giving us the clue to run the wordpress scan.

+WORDPRESS SCREENSHOT

 This scan identifies the services below as potential points of entry:
 - Target 1